|

 trust your compass.
 If it is not directing you in the direction you expect,

 it is not likely to be the compass that is wrong!
-If
+However, it needs to be

 you are flush with cash, a GPS receiver can not only tell you exactly where